Charley horse pain can sometimes persist for several days, especially if caused by muscle strain, repeated cramping, or an underlying trigger.

 Not all prolonged pain following a charley horse is harmless soreness.
 Watch out for these red flags:

-- Severe swelling or bruising: Could indicate muscle tear requiring medical attention.
+- Severe swelling or bruising: Could indicate a muscle tear, injury, or another condition requiring medical attention.

-- Numbness or weakness: Possible nerve involvement needing evaluation.
+- Numbness, tingling, or weakness: Possible nerve involvement needing evaluation.

-- Pain worsening over time instead of improving: May suggest infection or other pathology.
+- Pain worsening over time instead of improving: May suggest a more serious injury, circulation problem, infection, or another medical issue.

-- Cramps accompanied by fever or systemic symptoms: Seek immediate care.
+- Cramps accompanied by fever, redness, warmth, or systemic symptoms: Seek medical care promptly.

-- Persistent night cramps interfering with sleep: Could signal electrolyte imbalance or circulatory problems.
+- Persistent night cramps interfering with sleep: Could signal medication effects, circulation concerns, nerve issues, or fluid and electrolyte problems.

 If any of these symptoms appear alongside your charley horse pain lasting days, consult a healthcare professional promptly.